gauravbhand1611/oms-documentation/documents/learn-netsuite/integration-flows/sales-order/reports.md

 ---
-description: Learn about order reports are manages in HotWax Commerce
+description: Learn about how order reports are managed in HotWax Commerce.
 ---

 # Order Sync Assurance Reports